matm/jQuery-File-Upload-Wiki/Jquery-file-upload-8.8.5,with-codeigniter-2.1.x.md

 Using this latest version with CI 2.1.x is quite simple.
 Many thanks to [Sinisa](http://stackoverflow.com/users/2167492/sinisa) who wrote a post pointing me to the right direction.
+And apologies in advance for the less than pleasing formatting - markdown is still something that I haven't fully mastered.

-Here is how to do it in five (well actually four) steps.
+So - here is how to do use jQuery-File-Upload 8.8.5 with CI 2.1.x in five (well actually four) steps.

 **Step1**: Copy UploadHandler.php into <yoursite>/application/libraries.
 You can rename it if you like - but change the class name as well.
 (I renamed it to Uploadhandler.php, and changed the classname to as given below)

 <?php
-class Uploadhandler
+    class Uploadhandler {
-{
+    // Rest of the code as supplied
-...rest of the code as is - with one modification explained in step 2
+    }

 **Step2**: In Uploadhandler.php (use the name as you have given above), change the option value for "script_url" to as below:

         $this->options = array(
-            'script_url' => $this->get_full_url().'<your controller and method',
+            'script_url' => $this->get_full_url().'<your controller and method>',
          ...

 in my code, for instance, I had a controller called uploads.
 I created a method called do_upload in this controller - so my options value was: